All States/Illinois/Aurora/General Contracting

 Permit Requirements

-Building permits required through Aurora Building Division for structural work, additions, renovations over $1,000.
-Electrical permits for circuits/panels.
-Plumbing permits for new fixtures/lines.
-HVAC permits for equipment replacement.
-Plan review required for major projects.
+Building permits required through Aurora Building Division for structural work, additions, major renovations.
+Electrical, plumbing, HVAC permits needed for related work.
+Plan review required for projects over certain thresholds.

 §3